 The federal estate tax was repealed as scheduled at the end of 2009.
-But a federal law enacted in December 2010 established new rates, retroactive to 2010.
-The first \$5 million of an estate is free of federal tax, with amounts beyond that taxed at a rate of 35%.
+But a December 2010 federal law established new rates, retroactive to 2010.
+The first \$5.12 million of an estate is free of federal tax, with amounts beyond that taxed at a rate of 35%.
 (Executors of estates of persons who died in 2010 may opt to be taxed under those provisions; or to pay no federal estate tax but have the inherited property valued under a "modified carryover basis," which could result in higher capital gains taxes.)
-Starting in 2012, the amount free of estate tax will be indexed for inflation.
 However, those provisions are not permanent; in 2013 the federal estate tax is set to revert to the rates that were in effect before the 2001 law that phased it out.
-If that happens, the first \$1 million of an estate will be free of federal tax, with rates on amounts beyond that starting at 41% and reaching 55% on any excess over \$3 million.
-Since the federal estate tax ceased to exist for most of 2010 (the federal law reinstating it retroactive to 2010 was not enacted until December 2010), and the Illinois estate tax was based on the (then nonexistent) federal credit, no Illinois estate tax applies to estates of persons dying in 2010.
+If that happens, the first \$1 million of an estate will be free of federal tax, with rates on amounts beyond that starting at 41% and reaching 55% on anything beyond \$3 million.

+Since the federal estate tax ceased to exist for most of 2010 (the federal law reinstating it retroactive to 2010 was not enacted until December 2010), and the Illinois estate tax was based on the (then nonexistent) federal credit, no Illinois estate tax applie to estates of persons dying in 2010.
 The Illinois estate tax was scheduled to reappear in 2011 and be equal to the "state tax credit" allowed by the Internal Revenue Code against each estate's federal tax liability.
 But the 2010 federal law extended the elimination of that state tax credit through 2012, so there would have been no Illinois estate tax until 2013.
-However, a January 2011 Illinois law made the Illinois estate tax equal to the "state tax credit" allowed by the Internal Revenue Code before enactment of the 2001 law phasing it out, so Illinois estate tax does apply again beginning in 2011.
+However, a January 2011 Illinois law made the Illinois estate tax equal to the "state tax credit" allowed by the Internal Revenue Code before enactment of the 2001 law phasing it out, so Illinois estate tax has applied again beginning in 2011.

 The Illinois generation-skipping transfer tax applies to bequests in which the transferor is at least two generations removed from the transferee (typically the transferor's grandchildren).
-It is not often levied, because federal generation-skipping tax does not apply to the first \$5 million of such transfers, and Illinois generation-skipping tax does not apply to the first \$2 million of such transfers.
+It is not often levied, because the federal generation-skipping tax does not apply to the first \$5.12 million of such transfers, and the Illinois generation-skipping tax does not apply to the first (\$3.5 million of such transfers in 2012, rising to \$4 million in 2013).
 Like the federal estate tax, the federal generation-skipping transfer tax was applied retroactively to 2010; but its rate for 2010 was set at 0%, so there was effectively no federal generation-skipping transfer tax in 2010.
 Starting in 2011, the rate is equal to the highest estate tax rate in effect for the year (35% in 2011 and 2012).
 Administered by Attorney General and county treasurers.
 (35 ILCS 405/1 ff.; see also 26 U.S. Code secs.
-2001, 2010, 2058, 2602, 2604, 2631, and 2664)
+2001, 2010, 2058, 2602, 2604, 2631, and 2641)